icaoberg/docker-meme-suite/README.md

 ## Acknowledgement

-The Dockerfile in this repository is based on @forrestzhang [Dockerfile](https://github.com/forrestzhang/Docker/tree/master/meme).
+The Dockerfile in this repository is based on [forrestzhang](https://github.com/forrestzhang) [Dockerfile](https://github.com/forrestzhang/Docker/tree/master/meme).